 This seat will be pretty easy to install, though you may want to use metal bolts instead of the plastic ones that come in the package.
 When you attach the bolts, you can flip the cover over to conceal them.
 If you tighten the hinges every few months, the slow-closing function should last you a good while.

-7. MAYFAIR NextStep Slow-Close Toilet Seat with Built-in Potty Training Seat
+7. Mayfair NextStep Slow-Close Toilet Seat With Potty Training

 If you’re looking for the perfect transitional toilet seat that can accommodate people of all ages, the MAYFAIR NextStep toilet seat may be it!
 The seat has a snap fastening system, so it’ll be easy to remove and clean.
 Once you have it on your toilet, it won’t budge, and the seat cover will stay up without falling.